ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example JSON document that describes a single replication between the source database `recipes` and the target database `recipes2`:*
+### Example JSON document that describes a single replication between the source database `recipes` and the target database `recipes2`

 ```json
 {